google/shenzhen-go/README.md

 SHENZHEN GO provides a UI for editing a "graph," where the nodes are goroutines and the arrows are channel reads and writes.
 (This is analogous to multiple "microcontrollers" communicating electrically in a circuit.)
-It can also convert a graph into pure Go source code which can be compiled and run, or used as a library in a regular Go program.
+It can also convert a graph into pure Go source code, which can be compiled and run, or used as a library in a regular Go program.

 ## Dependencies